 What is Cystic Acne?

-Cystine acne is the most severe form of acne vulgaris — the condition that causes pus-filled pimples to form on the skin.
+Cystic acne is the most severe form of acne vulgaris — the condition that causes pus-filled pimples to form on the skin.
+It usually affects people with oily skin, teens, and adults (mostly women) with hormonal imbalances.

 The key things that separate cystic acne from regular acne are its larger size, the fact that it forms deeper in the skin, and is usually painful or tender to the touch.

-Health experts are not exactly sure what causes cystic acne rather than regular acne, but factors like elevated androgen (male sex hormone) levels, oily skin, and stress seem to play a role.
+Health experts aren’t exactly sure what causes cystic acne, but factors like elevated androgen (male sex hormone) levels, oily skin, and stress seem to play a role.

 Cystic acne usually develops on the face, but like regular acne, can also affect the chest, back, and other parts of the body.